carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 you and your co-Maintainers time in the long term and help ensure higher-quality contributions.

 Despite our best efforts in encouraging the types of contributions listed above, you will also receive unwanted or unhelpful contributions, including:
-- addition of new material covering topics outside of the scope of the lesson
+- addition of new material covering topics outside of the scope of the lesson;
-- changes to the way a topic is presented that are inconsistent with The Carpentries pedagogical model
+- changes to the way a topic is presented that are inconsistent with The Carpentries pedagogical model;
-- changes to the technology taught in the lesson (e.g. introduction of a new plotting system)
+- changes to the technology taught in the lesson (e.g. introduction of a new plotting system);
-- multiple unrelated suggestions
+- multiple unrelated suggestions.

 These contributions may come in the form of an issue or a PR.
 Being open to new contributions while keeping the lessons sleek and teachable is a difficult balancing act.
 It's ok to say no to a